A Sampling Profiler for Python

 More details on this here: https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#set-capabilities-for-a-container Note that this will remove the existing pods and create those again.

 Alpine python opts out of the manylinux wheels: pypa/pip#3969 (comment).
-Before installing py-spy on Alpine docker containers do:
+You can override this behaviour to use pip to install py-spy on Alpine by going:

 echo 'manylinux1_compatible = True' > /usr/local/lib/python3.7/site-packages/_manylinux.py

-How can you avoid pausing the Python program?
+How can I avoid pausing the Python program?

 By setting the --nonblocking option, py-spy won’t pause the target python you are profiling from.
 While the performance impact of sampling from a process with py-spy is usually extremely low, setting this option will totally avoid interrupting your running python program.